Edaravone: History

-An oral formulation of edaravone was approved for medical use in the United States in May 2022.
-The effectiveness of oral edaravone is based on a study that showed comparable levels of oral edaravone in the bloodstream to the levels from the IV formulation of edaravone.
+Re-analyses of efficacy

 The efficacy of edaravone for the treatment of ALS was previously demonstrated in a six-month clinical trial that served as the basis for approval in 2017.
 In that trial, 137 participants were randomized to receive edaravone or placebo.
-At week 24, individuals receiving edaravone declined less on a clinical assessment of daily functioning compared to those receiving placebo.
-An analysis of real-world data of 194 patients from 12 ALS clinics, failed to reproduce the effect.
+At week 24, individuals receiving edaravone declined less on a clinical assessment of daily functioning than those receiving placebo.
+An analysis of real-world data from 194 patients from 12 ALS clinics of the intravenous formulation failed to reproduce the effect.

+Efficacy of edaravone for stroke as an adjunct to regular reperfusion therapy has been reproduced in two retrospective studies of Japanese medical records.

+New formulations

+A formulation of edaravone by mouth, which is a mixture of edaravone and hydroxypropyl-sulfobutyl ether β-cyclodextrin (SBE-HP-βCD), has been under development by Ferrer (called FAB122) and licensed by Treeway (called TW001) for ALS.
+As of 2015, the drug had successfully completed a phase I trial and received orphan status in the US and the European Union.
+Ferrer reported on 10 January 2024 that the phase III ADORE clinical trial (EudraCT 2020-003376-40/NCT05178810) of FAB122/TW001 fo4 ALS did not meet the primary or key secondary study endpoints.

+A different oral formulation of edaravone from Mitsubishi Tanabe Pharma America (MT1186/MT-1186) was approved for medical use in the United States in May 2022.
+The estimated effectiveness of oral edaravone is based on a study that showed comparable levels of oral edaravone in the bloodstream to the levels from the IV formulation of edaravone.
+A global phase 3b study of MT1186 was halted in 2023 due to failure.

+Combination formulations

+Edaravone is combined with dextro-borneol (dexborneol) in edaravone/dexborneol, a drug approved in China for stroke.
+It is approved in intravenous (2021) and sublingual (2025) forms.
+The intravenous combination was approved on the basis of trials showing it to be superior to edavarone alone.

 Society and culture

 Economics

 The price for the medication when it launched in Japan for stroke in 2001, was set by the Japanese government at 9,931 yen/ampule.

 When the medication launched in Japan for ALS in 2001, the price was $35,000; the price in Japan in 2017 was $5,000, the US price at launch was around $145,000.
 In the US the medication was approved for all people with ALS but it was unclear at approval whether insurers would agree to pay for the medication for all people with ALS, or only people in the early stages of the disease.
-There are three filed trials for edaravone, demonstrating it may work in less than 5% of all ALS population.

 Brand names

-Brand names include Radicut, ラジカット, Radicava, Xavron.
+Brand names include Radicut, Radicava, Xavron.